 1. How does Net Metering work?

 All of our Community Solar Projects are equipped with an electric meter that measures the amount of electricity that is generated and fed into the power grid.
 The electricity is measured in kilowatt hours.
 Each kilowatt hour has a monetary credit that is ~$0.14-$0.17 cents each, depending on the total size of the system.
 These monetary credits are applied to the electric bills of the Members according to their proportional interest in the project.
 As an example, let’s say that your Membership Interest generates 1,000 kilowatt hours in a given month.
-If each of those kilowatt hours has a credit value of $0.16, then you would see a credit of $160 off of your electric bill that month.
+If each of those kilowatt hours has a credit value of $0.16, then you would see a credit of $136 off of your electric bill that month (15% is retained for operational costs).
 In the summer months when the sun is shining and the days are long, the Community Solar Project will generate significantly more power than it will in the winter.
-In months where the monetary value of the kilowatt hours generated is greater than what you need to offset your electric bill, the excess credits will be banked with the utility and rolled forward to the next month.
+In months where the monetary value of the kilowatt-hours generated is greater than what you need to offset your electric bill, the excess credits will be banked with the utility and rolled forward to the next month.
 In this way, the excess credits generated during the summer can be saved and used during the winter when the panels are not as productive due to less available sunshine.

 2. What if I need more electricity than my panels produce?

 The rules for Net Metering in Vermont state that a customer can only receive credits from a single community Net Metered project (in addition to a solar array located on their property tied to the same meter).
 So in order to maximize the investment, NST will do an analysis to determine how much electricity would need to be generated from the Community Solar Project to offset the maximum allowable amount on a customer’s electric bill.
 If the customer still needs more electricity, it will continue to be provided by the electric utility as it is today.